 Ensuring the website and Local Offer is up to date and shared with parents

-Role of the Executive Principal
+Role of the Head Teacher

-The Executive Principal is Mrs. C. Luce and she will determine the strategic development of SEND policy and provision in the school, alongside the Local board and the SENCO.
+The Head Teacher is Mr A. Farmer and he will determine the strategic development of SEND policy and provision in the school, alongside the Local board and the SENCO.
 This will include:

 Allocating roles and responsibilities to staff so that special needs are met.